AlfieLeFluffy/FIT_Study_Materials/Study Materials/Terms/Operations/LSB.md

 **Least Signiant Bit** - the bit with the least importance / the lowest order.
 Impacts the final value the least.
+It is the opposite of [[MSB]].